Smiling Man

 Why Choose Implant Dentures Over Traditional Dentures?

 While traditional dentures are an option for missing teeth, they have many downsides compared to implant-supported dentures.
-Dental implants eliminate issues with instability, discomfort, and compromised chewing ability.
-Our Prattville practice is proud to offer this advanced form of restorative dental care to patients throughout Greater Montgomery.
+Our Prattville dental office is proud to offer this advanced form of restorative dental care to patients throughout Greater Montgomery.
 Here are some of the reasons our dentists may recommend making the switch from traditional dentures to dental implant-supported dentures:

-Those who use dentures know that they can be awkward, uncomfortable, and prone to slippage.
-Attaching your dentures directly to your jaw with dental implants achieves a strong, stable set of teeth, allowing you to speak clearly and to eat and drink whatever you want, whenever you want.
+Dentures can be awkward, uncomfortable, and prone to slippage.
+Attaching dentures directly to your jaw with dental implants creates strength and stability, allowing you to speak clearly and eat whatever you want, whenever you want.
 Meanwhile, you can expect to need far fewer adjustments to implant dentures because the implants provide stimulation that halts the bone atrophy that normally follows tooth loss.

 Traditional dentures require regular removal for cleaning, which can be a hassle and increase the risk of damaging your dentures.
 With dental implant-supported dentures, maintenance is no different from caring for natural teeth: just brush twice daily and floss at least once.